ageorge0160/daily-recipes-cli-app/NOTES.md

 Hello, I don't have a working mic but this is a 30 minute session of coding with me, Amanda.

 I have built an app to scrape a recipe site to create a daily recipe and deliver a recipe card if wanted.
 I will be working on the second level of scraping so a recipe card can be created.

+Time to call it a night.
+Thanks for watching.
+Sorry I couldn't narrate.
+Have a good one!